1887 time capsule found inside Robert E. Lee Monument - NewsBreak

 The copper time capsule was found at 11:41 a.m. and weighs at least 30 pounds, twice as much as another time capsule opened last week, according to Kate Ridgway, State Archaeological Conservator for the Virginia Department of Historic Resources.

 Ridgway said the copper time capsule was located in the northeast corner of the statue’s pedestal under the capstone and that it has been sitting in acidic water for a while.
-They have not yet seen an inscription on the box.7-foot tall Harambe statue installed opposite of Charging Bull covered in bananas
+They have not yet seen an inscription on the box.

 Gov. Northam announced on Dec.
 17 that construction crews removing the Robert E. Lee pedestal from Monument Avenue had located the historic time capsule.
 A previous effort to locate the vessel in September of this year was not successful and after a full day of searching, work crews abandoned their efforts and proceeded to move forward with a plan to bury a new time capsule.